wellsprings/hugosite/site/content/products/_index.md

 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Wellsprings News is the platform for our Singapore readers to be kept informed and updated of the latest news in the Asean region.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg